Strong Customer Authentication (SCA) in Pipedrive

-A: The SMS fee and its bearer is determined by the Issuer banks, just like in the case of regular notifications.
-Please check the Terms & Conditions of your bank with regards to this service.
+A: The SMS fee and its bearer are determined by the issuer banks, just like in the case of regular notifications.
+Please check the terms and conditions of your bank with regards to this service.

 Q: While staying abroad will I still receive an SMS for online authentication?
 Who will pay the fee for this?

 A: You will still receive SMS for online authentication while you are abroad.
-The SMS fee and its bearer is determined by the Issuer banks, just like in the case of regular notifications.
-Please check the Terms & Conditions of your bank with regards to this service.
+The SMS fee and its bearer are determined by the issuer banks, just like in the case of regular notifications.
+Please check the terms and conditions of your bank with regards to this service.

 Q: What happens when my card expires?

 A: You should receive a new card from your card issuer and they will usually automatically update this information in your profile.
 However, it might be needed to update your card number/credentials on file, if you use this service with Pipedrive.